-Reinsurance costs in the United States remain stable, although premium levels do appear to be leveling off in some market segments as carrier results begin to deteriorate slightly and signs of a hardening market are developing.
+Reinsurance costs in the United States remain very stable as the global market remains soft, although premium levels do appear to be leveling off in some market segments as carrier results begin to deteriorate slightly and signs of a hardening market may be developing on the horizon.
 Workers' compensation costs continue to be influenced by medical inflation and increased indemnity awards.
 Generally, extended periods of economic recession are accompanied by deterioration in overall workers' compensation loss experience.
 Employment practice exposures are always a material concern and exposures continue to grow as a result of the development and expansion of laws in this area.
 The Fund monitors these economic conditions and continues an emphasis on employer & employee training to reduce accidents and claims.